Holiday Hours

 4

-After selecting your holiday script, click the Make Default button
+After setting your Days and Times, click the Next button

 5

-Click Save Rules to apply the change and make your holiday script active
+Click Launch to apply the change and make your holiday script active

 6